 There was only one other production variant of the Mi-10, the "Mi-10K", which dropped the pallet scheme.
 It featured much shorter landing gear and a glassed-in rear-facing gondola under the cockpit, with full flight controls, to allow a copilot to position slung payloads.
 The crew / passenger door featured a fold-down "airstair".
 Initial flight of the prototype was on 6 September 1966, but due to various technical difficulties, it didn't go into production until 1974, again at the Rostov-on-Don factory.
 17 were built, including two updates from original production Mi-10 machines, giving total production of the Mi-10 series as about 55 machines.

 In service, the Mi-10 proved a useful machine with unique capabilities, able to haul bulky loads into isolated regions.
-It did leave something to be desired in terms of flight qualities, however; being very "cluttered", to no surprise its handling was not the best, particularly with cumbersome loads, and worse in foul weather the loads could accumulate ice that would drag the helicopter out of the sky.
-Its vibration levels were uncomfortably high.
+It did leave something to be desired in terms of flight qualities, however; being very "cluttered", to no surprise its handling was not the best, particularly with cumbersome loads -- and worse, in foul weather the loads could accumulate ice that would drag the helicopter out of the sky.
+Its vibration levels were unpleasantly high.

 * Following the Mi-6 and Mi-10, from 1959 the Mil OKB began work on an "ultra-heavy" helicopter, which was initially given the OKB designation of "V-12".
 A number of configurations were considered; the design finally chosen for flight development was a side-by-side rotor system -- a fairly common notion in the early days of helicopter development, but it had otherwise generally disappeared from that time.
 Work proceeded slowly, the initial prototype not flying until 27 June 1967.
 It was not the most fortunate of beginnings, the machine being put back down on the ground quickly due to oscillations, blowing a tire in the process.